If I Knew Then (What I Know Now)

 "There you go."
-Ms. Haruno set the tray containing a bowl of oats and a glass of milk onto her nightstand.
-"Remember: today's Kunoichi Day!
+Mrs. Haruno set the tray containing a bowl of oats and a glass of milk onto her nightstand.
+"Remember, today's Kunoichi Day!
 I'm so proud of you."
-Ms. Haruno bustled out of the room, and as she opened the door Sakura could hear the faint whirring of her washing machine carry upstairs to her room.
+The gentle older woman bustled out of the room, and as she clicked open the door Sakura could hear the faint whirring of her washing machine carry upstairs to her room.

-"Remember: today's Kunoichi Day!"
-Ms. Haruno's words finally caught up to her.
-Wait.
-That didn't make any sense.
-There were no holidays specifically celebrating female ninjas, were there?
-She swung her legs over the edge of her bed and stood up.
+She swung her legs over the edge of her bed and slowly stood up.
 No feeling of floating.
-Just as she had been before, she felt entirely human.
-Odd.
+She wasn't sure what she'd expected, but she felt entirely human.
 She pinched herself and was amazed to feel the shoot of pain up her arm.
-She could feel pain in the afterlife.
 Huh.

-When she glimpsed her reflection in the mirror, she yelped in surprise.
+When she reached the mirror and glimpsed her reflection, she yelped in surprise.

 "Sakura, honey?" her mother scurried into the room.
 "What happened?"

-"Er, um…" Sakura placed a hand on her chest to soothe her racing heart.
+"Wha, um…" Sakura placed a hand on her chest to soothe her racing heart.
 "N-Nothing, Mom, I'm fine.
-I just…almost tripped."
+I just…almost tripped over the rug."

 Her mother's grow creased.
 "Well, try to be more careful, will you, dear?
 If you're going to be a kunoichi, you must be more graceful.
 I worry about you enough already.
 Why you decided to enter such a dangerous profession in the first place…"

-"Hai, hai," Sakura said, waving her hand dismissively out of habit.
-Mrs. Haruno shot her daughter one last frustrated look.
+"Hai, hai," Sakura said automatically, waving her hand dismissively out of habit.
+Mrs. Haruno sent her daughter one last frustrated look.